edwardp8740/sep10-freedom-project/prep/plan.md

 * Fix small details
 * Find anything else to add to make the website better
 * Add small details to the invention
+* Add color scheme and see if it looks good